-- (a) The SMS of a service provider shall; - (1) be established in accordance with the framework elements contained in the Appendix 2 to CAR SMS; and - (2) be commensurate with the size of the service provider and the complexity of its aviation services. - (3) The SMS of an ATS provider shall be made acceptable to the Authority if responsible for the provider's designation.
+- (a) The SMS of a service provider shall; - (1) be established in accordance with the framework elements contained in the Appendix 2 to CAR SMS; and - (2) be commensurate with the size of the service provider and the complexity of its aviation services. - (3) [The SMS of an ATS provider shall be made acceptable to the Authority.] - (b) Any significant safety-related change to the ATS system, including the implementation of a reduced separation minimum or a new procedure, shall only be effected after a safety risk assessment has demonstrated that an acceptable level of safety will be met and users have been consulted.
+When appropriate, the responsible authority shall ensure that adequate provision is made for post-implementation monitoring to verify that the defined level of safety continues to be met.

-- (b) Any significant safety-related change to the ATS system, including the implementation of a reduced separation minimum or a new procedure, shall only be effected after a safety risk assessment has demonstrated that an acceptable level of safety will be met and users have been consulted.
-When appropriate, the responsible authority shall ensure that adequate provision is made for post-implementation monitoring to verify that the defined level of safety continues to be met. - Note; The provision of AIS, CNS, MET and/or SAR services, when under the authority of an ATS provider, are included in the scope of the ATS provider's SMS.
-When the provision of AIS, CNS, MET and/or SAR services are wholly or partially provided by an entity other than an ATS provider, the related services that come under the authority of the ATS provider, or those aspects of the services with direct operational implications, are included in the scope of the ATS provider's SMS.
+- Note 1:The provision of AIS, CNS, MET and/or SAR services, when under the authority of an ATS provider, are included in the scope of the ATS provider's SMS.
+When the provision of AIS, CNS, MET and/or SAR services are wholly or partially provided by an entity other than an ATS provider, the related services that come under the authority of the ATS provider, or those aspects of the services with direct operational implications, are included in the scope of the ATS provider's SMS. - Note 2:[CAR SMS includes the safety management provisions applicable to ATS providers.
+Any significant safety-related change to the ATS system, including the implementation of a reduced separation minimum or a new procedure, shall only be effected after a safety risk assessment has demonstrated that an acceptable level of safety will be met and users have been consulted. - Note 3: When, due to the nature of the change, the acceptable level of safety cannot be expressed in quantitative terms, the safety risk assessment may rely on operational judgement.]